thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/zcash-transfers.md

 ## **How to create internal transaction through Waves network**

-You can send Zcash directly to another Waves account, just use the recipient Waves address, click on Send and fill-in the sending form.
+You can send Zcash directly to another Waves account.
+Just use the recipient **Waves** address, click on the **Send** and fill-in the sending form.

 **Note.** The network fee is only 0.001 Waves \(no gateway fee\)